 - what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
-This can include learning about boundaries in play and in negotiations about space, toys, books, resources and so on. - about the concept of privacy and its implications for both children and adults; including that it is not always right to keep secrets if they relate to being safe. - that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe contact, including physical contact. - how to respond safely and appropriately to adults they may encounter (in all contexts, including online), including those they do and do not know. - how to recognise and report feelings of being unsafe or feeling bad about any adult. - how to ask for advice or help for themselves or others, and to keep trying until they are heard. - how to report concerns or abuse, and the vocabulary and confidence needed to do so. - where to get advice e.g. family, school and/or other sources
+This can include learning about boundaries in play and in negotiations about space, toys, books, resources and so on. - about the concept of privacy and its implications for both children and adults, including that it is not always right to keep secrets if they relate to being safe. - that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe contact, including physical contact. - how to respond safely and appropriately to adults they may encounter (in all contexts, including online), including those they do and do not know. - understand the importance of not sharing naked or private photos - understand that any image shared online can be misused or cause harm - learn about the risks of accidentally or deliberately encountering harmful sexual content online, including exposure to inappropriate images or pop-ups - understand how to seek help if they come across upsetting material. - how to recognise and report feelings of being unsafe or feeling bad about any adult. - how to ask for advice or help for themselves or others, and to keep trying until they are heard. - how to report concerns or abuse, and the vocabulary and confidence needed to do so. - where to get advice e.g. family, school and/or other sources